As expecting parents, you are ecstatic about your growing baby… and not to mention the growing bump!

 There’s no better way to commemorate this monumental moment in your life, than with a professional maternity shoot.
 Maternity photography not only captures your beautiful round baby belly but also the love and emotions that accompany the final weeks of your pregnancy.

 Bump photo sessions are amongst my favourite kind of shoots.
 The chance to work with excited mums-to-be, to capture such a momentous occasion in their life, is a real pleasure.

-Now I know that, arranging a photo shoot can get some people nervous, no matter what the occasion is.
+Now I know that arranging a maternity shoot can get some people nervous, no matter what the occasion is.
 I’ve worked with plenty of women who are excited to have their baby bump photos taken but arrive a little apprehensive because they don’t know what to expect.
 For that reason, I’ve decided to look at how you can come feeling prepared, confident, and beautiful for your maternity photo session.

 1. Don’t worry about what you do or don’t have to do